Background on work-related gradual process, disease, or infection injuries

 These provisions acknowledge that not all injuries have instant effects, some work activities are higher risk than others and workers may have restricted control over their work tasks or environments that cause a disease, injury, or illness.

 There are 2 ways that WRGPDI injuries are covered in the AC Act.
-The first route involves using the three-step test (set out in section 30(2) of the AC Act).
+The first route involves using the 3-step test (set out in section 30(2) of the AC Act).
 This test is used to determine if a personal injury is, on the balance of probabilities, more likely to be caused by a work-related factor than not.

 The essentials of work-related gradual process injury(external link) — YouTube